sparesparrow/mcp-prompts/docs/03-storage-adapters.md

 # Storage Adapters

+MCP-Prompts supports multiple storage backends, each implemented as a pluggable adapter.
+This follows the **hexagonal architecture** principle: storage logic is isolated from core business logic, making it easy to add new backends or swap existing ones.

-The server supports multiple storage backends.
-You can configure the desired adapter via the `STORAGE_TYPE` environment variable.
+Configure the desired adapter via the `STORAGE_TYPE` environment variable.
+See [Configuration](02-configuration.md) for all options.

 ## Implemented